Support for parents and children's mental health.

 We know there are lots of adults and children who struggle with their mental health and wellbeing.
 There are lots of adults and children who have worries, anxiety or stress.

-What St. Mary's want the parents and carers of our children to know, is that it is ok to be worried.
+What St. Mary's want you all to know, is that it is ok to be worried.
 It is ok to be concerned.
 It is ok to feel anxious.
-It is ok to not know how to help your child with their home learning.
-This is all ok, because right now, no one knows the answers to this situation that we are currently living through - it is new to us all.

-Below, we have collated a range of resources that you as adults may find helpful for this period of time, but please also remember that we are always here to help.
-So please, pick up the phone / write us an email if there is anything that we can do for you.
+Below, we have collated a range of resources that you as adults may find helpful, but please also remember that we are always here to help.
+So please, pick up the phone, write us an email or come in for a chat if there is anything that we can do for you.

 Supporting children with stress:

 - Below is a link to 'The Brain Break' video which helps children focus attention and regulate emotions.
 Practiced three times per day, this focused breathing practice gives children a tool to help them to regulate their stress and emotions through regulating their physiology, and activating the attentional regions of the brain.